Bedbugs, scabies and lice - oh my!

-Bed bugs, lice and scabies LOVE people, since we provide their main source of food and lodging.
-If you've been experiencing uncommon itching or scratching (not from mosquito or other summer insect bites), you may want to check your family, yourself and your surroundings for signs of bed bugs, lice or scabies.
-If you think they're the culprits, please alert your care team BEFORE you come to the clinic, so we can help you most effectively.
+Bedbugs, scabies and lice love people since people are their main source of food and lodging.
+If you've been experiencing uncommon itching — not from mosquito or other summer insect bites — you may want to check your family, yourself and your surroundings for signs of bedbugs, scabies or lice.
+If you think they're the culprits, alert your care team before you come to the clinic, so your care team can help you most effectively.

-These are small, flat insects that feed solely on the blood of people and animals while they sleep.
-Bed bugs are reddish-brown in color, wingless, are about the size of Lincoln's head on a penny and can live several months without a blood meal.
+These small, flat insects feed solely on the blood of people and animals while they sleep.
+Bedbugs are reddish-brown in color and wingless, and they are about the size of Lincoln's head on a penny.
+They can live several months without a blood meal.

-They can be found everywhere from homes to five-star hotels.
-They hide during the day in places such as seams of mattresses, box springs, bed frames, headboards, dresser tables, inside cracks or crevices, behind wallpaper, or any other clutter or objects around a bed.
-Bed bugs have been shown to be able to travel more than 100 feet in a night but tend to live within 8 feet of where people sleep.
+Bedbugs can be found everywhere from homes to five-star hotels.
+They hide during the day in places such as seams of mattresses, box springs, bed frames, headboards, dresser tables, inside cracks or crevices, behind wallpaper, or other clutter or objects around a bed.
+Bedbugs have been shown to be able to travel more than 100 feet in a night, but they tend to live within 8 feet of where people sleep.

-Bed bugs don't spread disease, but their bites can be annoying and in some cases, cause an allergic reaction.
-The best way to treat a bite is to avoid scratching the area, apply antiseptic creams or lotions and take an antihistamine.
+Bedbugs don't spread disease, but their bites can be annoying.
+In some cases, these bites can cause an allergic reaction.
+The best way to treat a bite is to avoid scratching the area, apply antiseptic creams or lotions, and take an antihistamine.

-If you think you have a bed-bug infestation, contact your landlord or professional pest-control company that has experience with treating bed bugs.
-Here's a link to give you more information.
+If you think you have a bedbug infestation, contact your landlord or professional pest control company with experience treating bedbugs.
+Learn more on Mayo Clinic's website.

-Scabies occurs worldwide.
-It's caused by the human itch mite burrowing into the upper layer of the skin where it lives and lays its eggs.
-The most common symptoms of scabies are intense itching and a pimple-like rash.
-Here's a link to give you further information.
+Scabies is caused by the human itch mite burrowing into the upper layer of the skin, where it lives and lays its eggs.
+The most common symptoms of scabies are intense itching and a pimplelike rash.
+Learn more on Mayo Clinic's website.

 If you suspect you have scabies, contact your care team.
 To get an accurate diagnosis, they probably will have you come to the clinic to have a small area inspected and tested.
 If you are infected, they'll typically give you a prescription for a scabicide that kills the mites and eggs.
-There are no over-the-counter remedies that have been tested and approved for human use.
-Not only the infected person, but also family members and sexual partners should be treated.
+No over-the-counter remedies have been tested and approved for human use.
+The infected person, as well as family members and sexual partners, should be treated.

 - In the U.S., head lice infestation is most common among children in child care, elementary school and the household of infested children.